-Filing for FAFSA: How Your Tax Return Affects Your Child’s Education Funding
+Filing for FAFSA: How Your Tax Return Affects Your Child’s Financial Aid

-Whether your high schooler is dreaming of ivy-covered dorm rooms or the state college up the road, chances are you’re thinking of how you’re going to pay for it.
+Whether your high schooler is dreaming of ivy-covered dorm rooms or the state college up the road, chances are you’re thinking of filing for FAFSA and how you’re going to pay for it.
 Between tuition, room and board, books, and living expenses, the bill keeps getting higher and higher.

 That’s where the Free Application for Federal Student Aid (FAFSA) comes in.
-Whether you’re looking to apply for loans, government-funded scholarships, or your child’s school’s financial aid package, you’ll need to fill out the FAFSA.
+Whether you’re looking to apply for loans, government-funded scholarships, or your child’s school’s financial aid package, you’ll need to fill out the FAFSA using accurate income information from your tax return.

 It is important to know that a tax return is almost always required to fill out a FAFSA application.

-The tax return required is always the one filed the year prior to the start of the school term.
-In the case of FAFSA 2023-2024, you will need a copy of your return for your 2021 income, filed in 2022.
+The tax return required for FAFSA is based on the return filed 2 years prior to the start of the school term.
+In the case of FAFSA 2025-2026, you will need to report income from your 2023 income (filed in 2024).

 What tax return information do I need for FAFSA?